fboes/aerofly-wettergeraet/README.md

 * Microsoft Windows 10 has to be installed.
 * IPACS Aerofly FS 2 has to be installed.
 * A `main.mcf` has to be located at `%USERPROFILE%\Documents\Aerofly FS2\main.mcf`.
 If this is not the case point the tool to the file location by setting the `--file <FILE>` parameter.
 * An internet connection to the [AVWX REST API](http://avwx.rest/) is required.
-If you have no internet connection, supply a METAR string via `--metar "<METAR>"`.If there is an internet connection but AVWX is not reachable, start the tool with the `--url <URL>` parameter set to a different METAR REST API.
+If you have no internet connection, supply a METAR string via `--metar "<METAR>"`.
+If there is an internet connection but AVWX is not reachable, start the tool with the `--url <URL>` parameter set to a different METAR REST API.

 Installation
 ------------